ggcarrots/django-carrots/source/python_quickstart.rst

     >>> print(x, y)
     42 42

 We also can change the value assigned to the name.
-It does not need to be the same type as before:
+The new value does not need to be of the same type as the old one:

     >>> x = 13
     >>> print(x)